raboof/notion/CODE_OF_CONDUCT.md

 We recognize that misunderstandings happen and well-meant actions may have unintended effects.
-We will only take actions when a user appears unwilling or unable to sufficiently adjust his behaviour after repeated conversations.
+We will only take actions when a user appears unwilling or unable to sufficiently adjust their behaviour after repeated conversations.